SpecFuse: Ensembling Large Language Models via Next-Segment Prediction

 \subsection{Baselines}

-Since our approach has not undergone any additional training, we selecte several types of untrained baseline models for comparison with our method: \begin{itemize} \item Larger LLMs: including Mixtral-8x7B-v0.1~\citep{mistral7b}, Qwen2-72B~\citep{qwen2}, and Llama-3-70B~\citep{llama3}. \item PairRank: an English reward model introduced in the LLM-Blender~\citep{llm_blender}, which compares candidate results generated by different LLMs and selects the best candidate as the ensemble output. \item Minimum Bayes Risk (MBR)~\citep{MBR}: selects the answer with the highest lexical similarity to other candidate answers.
-In this paper, we use the SimCSE~\citep{simcse} model to calculate the similarity between candidate responses. \item Generation Fusion (GF)~\citep{llm_blender}: uses the outputs of other models as context, passing them to a new model, which generates a response based on this context. \item Mixture-of-agents (MOA)~\cite{moa}: Multi-layer fusion is applied, where the outputs of all base models are concatenated and fed back into the models, with an Aggregator outputting the final result.
-In this paper, Mistral-7B-v0.3 is chosen as the aggressor, and the fusion process iterates three times, as in the original MOA paper. \item Majority Voting~\cite{Majority_Vote}: each model provides a choice, and the final result is determined by the option with the most votes.
+Since our approach has not undergone any additional training, we selecte several types of untrained baseline models for comparison with our method: \begin{itemize} \item PairRank: An English reward model introduced in the LLM-Blender~\citep{llm_blender}, which compares candidate results generated by different LLMs and selects the best candidate as the ensemble output. \item Majority Voting~\citep{Majority_Vote}: each model provides a choice, and the final result is determined by the option with the most votes. \item Minimum Bayes Risk (MBR)~\citep{MBR}: Selects the answer with the highest lexical similarity to other candidate answers.
+In this paper, we use the SimCSE~\citep{simcse} model to calculate the similarity between candidate responses. \item Generation Fusion (GF)~\citep{llm_blender}: Uses the outputs of other models as context, passing them to a new model, which generates a response based on this context.
+In our implementation, Mistral-7B-v0.3 is employed as the final model for the 7B–9B scale integration, and Mistral-24B-instruct-2501 for the 24B–72B scale integration, based on their performance advantages. \item Mixture-of-agents (MOA)~\citep{moa}: Multi-layer fusion is applied, where the outputs of all base models are concatenated and fed back into the models, with an aggregator outputting the final result.
+In this work, we adopt the stronger-performing Mistral-7B-v0.3 as the aggressor in the 7B–9B scale integration, and the better-performing Mistral-24B-instruct-2501 as the aggressor in the 24B–72B scale integration.
+The fusion process is repeated three times, consistent with the original MOA methodology.

+\item Unite~\citep{unite}: Constructs a new union vocabulary by combining the vocabularies of multiple models to include all tokens from each model.

 \end{itemize}